Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-184:
+New in this latest version release-185:

 1.)
-A hotfix for the last release that included some bugged autorescale logic (don't worry no mods use this yet anyways, but still worth fixing).
+(Another) hotfix for the last release that included some bugged autorescale logic (don't worry no mods use this yet anyways, but still worth fixing).

 Known Bugs: